ahmedhassan135/Pandemic_Spread_Simulation/README.md

 # Pandemic_Spread_Simulation

 Note: Upon recovery, a persons immunity to the virus increases.
-To factor that into the code, when a person recovers the probability of infection is reduced by a factor of 4
+To factor that into the code, what I did was that when a person recovers the probability of infection is reduced by a factor of 4
 (probability_of_infection/4).
 This process causes a hindrance in the spread of the virus and causes a drop in infections over a period of time.

 The zip file shows a simple 15x15 world grid with elements interacting with each other.
 This is for demonstration purpose because showing the real 1000x1000 grid is